VoIP for Healthcare Practices

 Considering the business phone system needs of a medical practice, it’s no wonder so many healthcare practices are switching to VoIP.
 They have tons of inbound and outbound calls per day.
 Plus many need features like caller ID, integration with patient records and billing, and more.
 When medical practices “pile” their communication costs – or pay for an all-in-one communication system like VoIP – they are able to save 60% or more on business phone system costs.

 Medical practitioners often need to get in touch with people quickly – including other practitioners that work in the office, their admin staff, and patients.
 Additionally, many doctors need flexible forms of communication with patients, such as video messaging.
 VoIP is a unified communication solution that allows doctors to quickly get in touch with people in various ways.
 They can use audio calls, SMS messaging, video conferencing, and a slew of other options.

 While doctors have days off, it’s the nature of their business to offer available outside their office hours.
 What if a patient were to have an emergency, need a prescription refilled ASAP, or have a similar issue?
 Patients put a lot of trust in their doctors and often depend on them.
-Doctors are now using VoIP to accommodate their patients when they cannot take a call in the office.
-All they need to do is connect their work extension to their mobile device, and they will get calls forwarded to them from anywhere.
+They want the best possible patient experience with their healthcare provider.
+That’s why doctors are now using VoIP to accommodate their patients when they cannot take a call in the office.
+Using mobile VoIP, all they need to do is connect their work extension to their mobile device, and they will get calls forwarded to them from anywhere.

 Healthcare practitioners, nurses, admin staff, and other healthcare personnel have to multi-task throughout their day while caring for patients at the same time.
 VoIP technology can be integrated with back-end medical systems, like medical billing platforms for physicians, patient records, and other integral software.
 This will seriously reduce the workload from administrators and other people who need to keep meticulous files, as well as toggle between different software platforms throughout the day.